StackExchange/so4t_data_export/README.md

 * Collections and Communities do not have an API endpoint, so they are not exported

 ## Support, security, and legal
-If you encounter problems using the script, please open a support issue with Stack Overflow.
+If you encounter problems using the script, please leave feedback in the Github Issues.
 You can also clone and change the script to suit your needs.
 It is provided as-is, with no warranty or guarantee of any kind.

 All data obtained via the API is handled locally on the device from which the script is run.
 The script does not transmit data to other parties like Stack Overflow.
 All API calls performed are read-only, so there is no risk of editing or adding content to your Stack Overflow for Teams instance.